You’ve your Seagate external drive. Or Seagate solid state drive in your hand.

 Double click on Time Machine.

-Once you’ve turned Time Machine on then check the box to show Time Machine in the menu bar at the top of your desktop.
+Look at the bottom of the pop up window.
+Put a check in the box to show Time Machine in the menu bar at the top of your desktop.

 Then click ‘Select Disk’.